frenchfryan/01-aircraft-maintenance/README.md

 ## 🛠️ Tools Used

-- SQL Server (T-SQL)
+- Sybase SQL for data querying
+- R for data cleaning and setting up automation
 - GitHub for version control
-- (Optional) Power BI / Tableau for visualization
+- Power BI for visualization

 ---